OpTic Texas: History

+Dallas Empire (2019-2021)

 On May 2, 2019, Activision Blizzard announced that Envy Gaming had purchased one of the first five franchise slots for the Call of Duty League.
 According to ESPN, the publisher was looking to sell slots for approximately $25 million per team.
 Starting on October 14, 2019, and over the next 5 days Dallas announced their starting 5 man roster culminating with the announcement of their branding, the Dallas Empire.
 On August 30, 2020, Dallas Empire won the 2020 Call of Duty League Championship.
 On September 1, 2020, Clayster announced on his Twitter account that he would go into the 2021 as a restricted free agent as a result of the Call of Duty League moving back to a 4v4 format.

 The team started the 2021 season well, finishing 2nd at Stage 1 and 3rd at Stage 2.
 However, during Stage 3 the team announced that Huke would be moved to the substitute position with FeLo joining the starting roster.
 Following a disappointing 7th/8th finishing during Stage 3 the team announced another change to the team's roster with Vivid being acquired from the Los Angeles Guerrillas, resulting in FeLo once again being moved to the substitute position.
 The team showed improvement, resulting in a 2nd finish at Stage 4 after a 5–4 loss to the Atlanta FaZe in the Grand Finals.
 This result was followed up with a 4th finishing during Stage 5, resulting in the team finishing 3rd in the Regular Season standings.
 At the Championship Weekend the team finished 3rd following losses to the Atlanta FaZe and Toronto Ultra.
 After the end of the 2021 season the team announced Ian "Crimsix" Porter and Reece "Vivid" Drost would be leaving the team with both players becoming a Restricted Free Agent.